suppawish11/Tutorial-9/README.md

 change done for extended commit

-This repo is for tutorial 9 week 10, ETC5513
+This is a test for vdo prep